valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-backend-libraries.md

 The following breaking changes were introduced:

-* **Renamed process 'Retrieve Document and link to Zaak'**
+* **Deleted process 'Retrieve Document and link to Zaak'**

-  The BPMN process 'Retrieve Document and link to Zaak' was renamed to 'Link document to zaak'.
-However, applications might now have both processes available in the process list.
-If so, the application must migrate to use the new 'Link document to zaak' process.
+  The BPMN process 'Retrieve Document and link to Zaak' was deleted.
+However, applications might still have the processes available in the process list.
+If so, any process links must be moved to the process 'process-portaaltaak-uploaded-documents'.

 * **Breaking change2**